zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 ```
 <script type="text/javascript" src="../../assets/js/LineFitting/LineStepping.js" orbit="enabled"></script>

-No matter what** direction you choose as your initial guess, the next calculated direction will have moved toward the true line of best fit direction.

 ### A Virtuous Cycle

-The end is in sight, all we have to do now is run the stepping routine repeatedly to converge on the line of best fit.
+We only need to run the stepping routine repeatedly to converge on the line of best fit.

 ```
 // Solve for the centroid (See Above)